 A Place Apart

 The isolation of the Village creates room for a unique way of life at Holden.
 As a “place apart,” Holden inspires rhythms of living that vary with the seasons.
-Summer offers a diverse program menu from learning sessions by visiting faculty to art courses, family programs, and games.
+Summer offers a diverse program menu from learning sessions by visiting faculty to art courses and family programs.
 Other seasons offer their own rhythms, providing time for personal reflection, outdoor recreation, exploration of our art and craft studios, and good conversation.

 At Holden, the summer season brings a robust lineup of visiting faculty to the Village.
 Specializing in a breadth of disciplines from ecology and art to theology and social justice, formal and informal teaching sessions present diverse perspectives on our world's most pressing issues.